AxelUser/blog/content/posts/003-internals-visible-for-testing/index.md

 }
 ```

-You want to assert it's state in some CLI or test-fixture, let it be like that:
+You want to assert its state in some CLI or test-fixture:
 ```csharp
 using System.Diagnostics;
 using InternalsLib;